-- The CEBA will provide loans of up to $40,000 to small businesses and non-profits—but NOT congregations.
+- CEBA provides interest-free loans of up to $40,000 to eligible small businesses and non-profits.

 - Eligible ministries will be ones with a payroll number.

-- You need to apply online directly to your financial institution.
+- Churches can apply online.
 Go to your financial institution's website and search "CEBA."

 Canada Emergency Response Benefit (CERB)